-The tiny house lifestyle — as captured in at least five different television shows — is all about minimalism.
+Tiny homes have birthed a lifestyle — one captured in at least five different television shows — that’s all about minimalism.
 Its adherents simply don’t have space for a lot of stuff.
 Moving into a tiny home means eliminating what you don’t actually need.
-It’s kind of the opposite of the Amazon ethos, making it easy for you – and profitable for them — to buy as much stuff as possible.
-Of course, another part of Amazon’s appeal is the sheer variety of items it sells.
-They have everything thee days, including ridiculous backyard shed and tiny houses.
+It’s kind of the opposite of the Amazon ethos, which makes it as easy as possible to buy as much as possible.
+Ironically, Amazon is also a great place to find tiny houses for sale.

-And if your your life circumstances — having a family, for instance — prevent you from living in a tiny house, plenty of these build-it-yourself edifices are small enough to fit in a backyard, becoming the home office, playroom, guest room, pool house, garden house, or game room that you always wanted.
-Here are eight very cool tiny houses sold on Amazon.
+And if your life circumstances — having a family, for instance — prevent you from living in a small home, plenty of these tiny house kits are small enough to fit in a backyard, becoming the home office, playroom, guest room, pool house, greenhouse, sauna, or game room that you always wanted.
+Here are seven very cool tiny houses for sale on Amazon.

 This cabin is divided roughly in half.
 On the left side there’s a small porch — just about four feet deep and eight feet wide — with a set of double glass doors that gives way to the indoor area, 174 square feet of versatile space.
 The doors on the left and the tall windows on the right mean that this one gets plenty of light.